 (9) The Regulatory Authority must, on or before 30 June 2012*, provide each person who is taken under this section to be the holder of a provider approval with a copy of the provider approval setting out the relevant matters in section 20.

-*Modified by regulations 2 to apply for W.A. as if amended to read 31 January 2013
+[*Modified by regulations 1 to apply for WA as if amended to read 31 January 2013.]

 307. Service approvals